Kansas courts preparing to increase caseload

 TOPEKA, Kan.
-(KSNT) – Kansas courts could soon be handling a bigger caseload.
+(KSNW) – Kansas courts could soon be handling a bigger caseload.

 Now that the governor’s stay-at-home order has been lifted, courts are beginning to inch back to normal.

-Some are beginning to open to the public, but they are requiring appointments or limiting the amount of people that can be in the courthouse.
+Some are beginning to open to the public, but they are requiring appointments or limiting the number of people that can be in the courthouse.

 Kansas Supreme Court Justice Marla Luckert said it will be up to local public health officers to decide what’s best for courthouses in their community.